txing001/jabref/report.md

 you took care of and where you spent your time, if that time exceeds 30 minutes.

+## Some problems we have encountered
+1. The problem with storing the API
+2. When requesting the key from Worldcat, the authority is not instantly delivered.

 ## Overall experience

 What are your main take-aways from this project?
 What did you learn?